 That’s why it’s critical that you understand how the legal system works in Ohio if you’ve been involved in a car accident caused by another driver.
-We know because our experienced attorneys at Landskroner Grieco Merriman, LLC have decades of combined experience handling such complicated legal cases.
+We know because our experienced attorneys at Merriman Legal, LLC have decades of combined experience handling such complicated legal cases.

-By law, all drivers in Ohio must have auto insurance.
+By law, all drivers in Ohio must have car insurance.
 The state has established minimum insurance requirements which all drivers must maintain.
 These minimum insurance requirements include: